 The RHS itself tips salvias, asters and dahlias as likely to appear in the Show gardens, and among other reliable options are the tall purple spikes of agastache, Japanese anemones, chrysanthemums, perhaps backed up by flowering bulbs such as colchicums (autumn crocus) and Nerine bowdenii (hailed by Alan Titchmarsh as a favourite).

-Grasses are also a strong contender, adding lightness, movement and sound and year-round interest, and we may also see fruits and vegetables to the fore.
+also a strong contender, adding lightness, movement and sound and

 The Show will take place at the Royal Hospital, Chelsea, as usual, and all exhibitors who were to take part in May will have the chance to participate in September, and the RHS is also opening up applications for new gardens, nurseries and content.